yifeng2019uwb/cloud-native-order-processor/BACKLOG.md

 - **Priority**: 🔥 **HIGH PRIORITY**
 - **Status**: 📋 **To Do**
 - **Description**: Review and fix all API endpoints and functions for async/await consistency
+- **Acceptance Criteria**:
+  - Remove unnecessary `async` keywords from handlers that don't perform async operations
+  - Keep `async` only for handlers that actually use `await`
+  - Ensure middleware functions remain `async` (they need to call `await call_next()`)
+  - Fix exception handlers to be synchronous when they just return responses
+  - Fix event handlers to be synchronous when they just do logging
+  - Maintain FastAPI compatibility and best practices
+- **Dependencies**: INFRA-001 ✅
+- **Files to Update**:
+  - `services/*/src/main.py` - Fix async/sync handlers
+  - `services/*/src/controllers/*.py` - Review endpoint handlers
+  - All exception handlers and middleware functions
+- **Why Needed**: Many handlers are marked `async` unnecessarily, causing performance overhead and unclear code intent

 #### **INFRA-005: Docker Production-Ready Refactoring**
 - **Component**: Infrastructure & Docker